skylerspaeth/find-my-iphone-alexa/README.md

 Click [here](https://developer.amazon.com/edw/home.html) to access the Amazon Developer Console and begin the skill creation.
 Select "Get Started" under "Alexa Skills Kit" and follow the instructions to setup your skill.

+Amazon provides a tutorial on how to do this [here](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/registering-and-managing-alexa-skills-in-the-developer-portal) if you'd like more detail.

 With this repo's current code, here is the **intent schema** we are using:
 ```
 {